Single-payer healthcare: United States

 Medicare in the United States is a public healthcare system, but is restricted to persons age 65 and older, people under 65 who have specific disabilities, and anyone with end-stage renal disease.
-A number of proposals have been made for a universal single-payer healthcare system in the United States, among them the Medicare for All Act originally introduced in the House in February 2003 and repeatedly since.
-On July 18, 2018, it was announced that over 60 U.S. House Democrats would be forming a Medicare for All Caucus.
+Several proposals for a universal single-payer healthcare system in the United States have been made.
+The Medicare for All Act was introduced in the House of Representatives in February 2003; it has been reintroduced several times.
+In July 2018, over 60 Democrats in United States House of Representatives announced the formation of a Medicare for All Caucus.
 On March 17, 2021, exactly a year after COVID-19 had appeared in every U.S. state, House Democrats introduced the Medicare for All Act of 2021 with 112 supporters.

 Advocates argue that preventive healthcare expenditures can save several hundreds of billions of dollars per year because publicly funded universal healthcare would benefit employers and consumers, that employers would benefit from a bigger pool of potential customers and that employers would likely pay less, would be spared administrative costs, and inequities between employers would be reduced.
 Prohibitively high cost is the primary reason Americans give for problems accessing health care.
 At over 27 million, the number of people without health insurance coverage in the United States is one of the primary concerns raised by advocates of health care reform.
 Lack of health insurance is associated with increased mortality – about sixty thousand preventable deaths per year, depending on the study.
 A study done at Harvard Medical School with Cambridge Health Alliance showed that nearly 45,000 annual deaths are associated with a lack of patient health insurance.
 The study also found that uninsured, working Americans have a risk of death about 40% higher compared to privately insured working Americans.

 Backers of single-payer or Medicare for All note that minorities and the poor, as well as rural residents in general, are less able to afford private health insurance, and that those who can must pay high deductibles and co-payments that threaten families with financial ruin.
 Advocates have estimated a long-term savings amounting to 40% of all national health expenditures due to the extended preventive health care, although estimates from the Congressional Budget Office and The New England Journal of Medicine have found that preventive care is more expensive due to increased utilization.

 Any national system would be paid for in part through taxes replacing insurance premiums, but advocates also believe savings would be realized through preventive care and the elimination of insurance company overhead and hospital billing costs.
 A 2008 analysis of a single-payer bill by Physicians for a National Health Program estimated the immediate savings at $350 billion per year.
 The Commonwealth Fund believes that, if the United States adopted a universal health care system, the mortality rate would improve and the country would save approximately $570 billion a year.